-Marriage appears wonderfully endearing to the single man or woman who has by no means married, and perhaps to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is really a challenging work at occasions.
+Marriage seems wonderfully endearing to the single man or woman who has by no means married, and possibly to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a difficult work at instances.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is both a excellent and a bad thing.
+We carry so considerably of ourselves into our marriages – which is the two a good and a negative issue.

-We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot funds, not look for to management us, that they will want to devote time with us.
-We also bring in expectations of what our partners should carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest too much funds, not look for to control us, that they will want to spend time with us.
+We also bring in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.